 “Can you ever imagine receiving a smartphone in about the same time as you order a pizza?
 At OnePlus, we think it’s possible.
 At OnePlus we always look to challenge the status quo and wow our fans by making the user experience even better.
 Therefore we are daring ourselves this time to deliver the original flagship – The OnePlus One – to our fans in Bengaluru who wish to own the phone, within the guaranteed 60 minutes or give it away for free.”, says Vikas Agarwal, General Manager – OnePlus India.

 OnePlus One is available for Rs.
-18,900 (US$290) on Amazon and fans in few selected cities can get the device delivered directly by Amazon under 1-day delivery policy only, at some additional cost.
-The one-hours delivery, however, is the fastest mode of getting the device delivered at door stop till now by any company in India.
+18,900 (US$290) on Amazon and fans in a few selected cities can get the device delivered directly by Amazon under a 1-day delivery policy only, at some additional cost.
+The one-hour delivery, however, is the fastest mode of getting the device delivered at the door stop till now by any company in India.

 Besides, OnePlus is considering India as one of the most promising markets after China.
-The company has relocated some of its senior executives to India, setting up its local team outside its headquarter.
-India has 980 million mobile phone subscribers now, out of which only 167 million are using the smartphone.
+The company has relocated some of its senior executives to India, setting up its local team outside its headquarters.
+India has 980 million mobile phone subscribers now, out of which only 167 million are using smartphones.
 In Q2, 2015, India recorded 44% YoY growth in smartphone shipment, making India one of the fastest growing smartphone markets worldwide.
-This is a clear indication that India is going to lead the global smartphone and mobile content market in coming years.
+This is a clear indication that India is going to lead the global smartphone and mobile content market in the coming years.

 India is among the top three countries OnePlus is focused on.
 To make users experience the overall performance of OnePlus devices, powered with Cyanogen OS, it is important for the company to deeply penetrate the market.
 That too, as soon as possible.
 By lowering the cost and offering 1-hour delivery, OnePlus is apparently on the right track.